AntonNovak/Aera/README.md

 ## More examples

-For more examples see the [examples](examples) folder or join the [Discord](https://link.browser-use.com/discord) and show off your project.
+For more examples see the examples folder or join the and show off your project.

 # Vision